Molecular sieve

+A molecular sieve is a material with pores of uniform size comparable to that of individual molecules, linking the interior of the solid to its exterior.
+These materials embody the molecular sieve effect, in which molecules larger than the pores are preferentially sieved, allowing for the selective adsorption of specific compounds based on their molecular size.
+Many kinds of materials exhibit some molecular sieves, but zeolites dominate the field.
+Zeolites are almost always aluminosilicates, or variants where some or all of the Si or Al centers are replaced by similarly charged elements.

+Sieving process

-A molecular sieve is a material with pores (very small holes) of uniform size.
-These pore diameters are similar in size to small molecules, and thus large molecules cannot enter or be adsorbed, while smaller molecules can.
-As a mixture of molecules migrate through the stationary bed of porous, semi-solid substance referred to as a sieve (or matrix), the components of highest molecular weight (which are unable to pass into the molecular pores) leave the bed first, followed by successively smaller molecules.
-Some molecular sieves are used in size-exclusion chromatography, a separation technique that sorts molecules based on their size.
-Other molecular sieves are used as desiccants (some examples include activated charcoal and silica gel).
+The diameters of the pores that comprise molecular sieves are similar in size to small molecules.
+Large molecules cannot enter or be adsorbed, while smaller molecules can.
+As a mixture of molecules migrates through the stationary bed of porous, semi-solid substance referred to as a sieve (or matrix), the components of the highest molecular weight (which are unable to pass into the molecular pores) leave the bed first, followed by successively smaller molecules.
+Most of molecular sieves are aluminosilicates (zeolites) with Si/Al molar ratio less than 2, but there are also examples of activated carbon and silica gel.

 The pore diameter of a molecular sieve is measured in ångströms (Å) or nanometres (nm).
 According to IUPAC notation, microporous materials have pore diameters of less than 2 nm (20 Å) and macroporous materials have pore diameters of greater than 50 nm (500 Å); the mesoporous category thus lies in the middle with pore diameters between 2 and 50 nm (20–500 Å).

-Materials

-Molecular sieves can be microporous, mesoporous, or macroporous material.